YogiBear12/Halfin/README.md

   - Experimental MPV

 ## Features of This Fork
+>[!NOTE]
+> As of 0.3.7, many of the customizations introduced here have been ported into Wholphin.
+Halfin will continue to exist for now, as a way for me to develop and refine new features before sumbmitting them to Wholphin

 - Dynamic backgrounds created by extracting color palettes from media backdrops
 - Transparent navigation drawer and header, allowing the backdrops and colors to reach the edges of the screen
 - Series thumbnails for Continue Watching and Next Up rows